SotMSteamMods/CauldronMods/Docs/CODE_WISDOM.md

     * The branch should be run up in game and played at least once.
     * Each card's implementation should be compared to the Google Drive card image.
     * The in-game deck text, flavor text should be compared to the Google Drive card image.
+    * Does each card have at least one test case, and is that test case sane.
     * Changes or recommendations should be discussed in the PR before being made.
     * The reviewer can and should make small edits and improvements to the deck.